INSIGNEO/pFIRE/doc/docs.rst

 pFIRE
 =====

-*pFIRE is a parallel framework for the elastic registration of large images.*
+pFIRE is a parallel framework for the elastic registration of large images by the method of Barber and Hose [1]_ [2]_.
+It is implemented in C++ using the PETSc scientific toolkit to provide parallelised mathematical routines.

 There are two ways to use pFIRE: